openFuelCell2/openFuelCell2/run/README.md

 - In serial

     ```bash
-    # Generate the computational meshes
+    # Generate the meshes with 'blockMesh'
     make mesh
+    # or Generate the meshes with 'salome'
+    # make salomeMesh
     # Run in serial
     make srun
     ```